goharbor/harbor/docs/migration_guide.md

 7. Unzip the new Harbor package and change to `./harbor` as the working directory.
 Configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you've backed up during step 2.
-Refer to [Installation & Configuration Guide ](../docs/installation_guide.md) for more info.
+Refer to [Installation & Configuration Guide ](../docs/installation_guide.md) for more information.
 Since the content and format of `harbor.cfg` may have been changed in the new release, **DO NOT directly copy `harbor.cfg` from previous version of Harbor.**

-8. Under the directory `./harbor`, run the `./install.sh` script to install new Harbor instance.
+8. Under the directory `./harbor`, run the `./install.sh` script to install the new Harbor instance.

 ### Roll back from an upgrade
 For any reason, if you want to roll back to the previous version of Harbor, follow the below steps: